 Your voice feedback clips and fear

-Unfortunately, playing the owner’s audio clips to the dog using the Digital Dogsitter is not the solution for fearful dogs.
+With Digital Dogsitter, in addition to monitoring the dog's time alone, it is also possible to play recorded audio clips of the owner's voice whenever the dog's vocalizations increase.
+Unfortunately, playing the owner’s audio clips to the dog is not the solution for fearful dogs.
 A human voice can make a dog long for its humans even more.
 In a fearful state, the dog is unlikely to recognize the owner's instruction to calm down from the audio clip.
 But it may, for example, think the owner is nearby.
 As it’s not possible to know the effect of audio clips, the dog’s overall well-being is compromised due to fear and possible attempts to escape.
 Therefore, using audio clips is not recommended in this situation.
 It’s better to stop leaving the dog alone for the duration of the training plan.

 If you think that your dog does not suffer from fear despite the Symptom Survey result and feel that it would still benefit from hearing your voice, you can try the Digital Dogsitter feedback clips using the remote control tool.
 By signing into the service from another device, you can monitor your dog’s behavior outside the home in real time and turn off Your voice clips if they don’t calm your dog.
 Pause the experiment if the feedback clips do not calm your dog right away within a few audio clips, and stop leaving your dog alone as instructed.
 Note that leaving a fearful and/or self-injuring dog alone to try out audio clips can be detrimental to your dog’s well-being.
 Only try Your voice clips with a dog that doesn't react with anxiety before you leave.
 Be prepared to stop the experiment immediately if your dog shows signs of fear or anxiety.
 You can learn how to use the remote control on the help page.
 If you still want to try the feedback clips, see Using Voice Feedback in Dog Training for instructions on how to use them.
 Using audio feedback clips requires prior training.